Lizhecheng02/Kaggle-CIBMTR/README.md

 #### Submission Strategy

 Our final submission was determined by selecting the best CV and the best LB:

-- **Best CV:** CV 0.6908 / public LB 0.690
+- **Best CV:** CV 0.6908 / Public LB 0.690
-- **Best LB:** CV 0.6853 / public LB 0.694
+- **Best LB:** CV 0.6853 / Public LB 0.694

 The best CV solution is the one described above.
-The best public LB is an ensemble that used fewer models, and a more naive manually clipped post-processing approach.
+The best public LB solution was an ensemble that used fewer models and a more naive, manually clipped post-processing approach.

 #### "Trust CV"

-The private LB scores were:
+The Private LB scores were:

 - **Best CV**: 0.694
 - **Best LB**: 0.690

 This result validates the effectiveness of our “Trust CV” strategy.
-Although we experienced some anxiety due to declining LB scores during the final stages of the competition, trusting CV guided us to win silver.
+Although we experienced some anxiety due to declining LB scores during the final stages of the competition, trusting CV ultimately guided us to win silver.